FixMyBerlin/trassenscout/README.md

   <h1 align="center">Trassenscout (beta)</h1>
 </div>

-> Trassenscout (beta) supports administrations in the process of evaluating and building cycle highways and other route based infrastructure.
+> Trassenscout (beta) supports administrations in the process of evaluating and building cycle highways and in perspective other route based infrastructure.
 >
 > Please contact hello@fixmycity.de to learn more.